pakal/rsfile/doc/rsfile.rst

 The 1.x series will remain in pure python, but future versions might run under cython, for performance considerations.

 .. warning::
-    The stdlib io module still suffer from it youth, so if you encounter problems with rsfile, consider upgrading to the latest stable version (or to the development one) of python.
+    The stdlib io module is still slightly suffering from it youth, so if you encounter problems with RSFile (or, more likely, with running its test suite), consider upgrading to the latest stable version (or to the development one) of python.

-    Furthermore, python 2.6 had a problems with "from __future__ import unicode_literals", preventing the use of the "\*\*kwargs" construct, which may prevent rsfile from working if your python version is not up to date.
+    Furthermore, early python 2.6 versions a problems with "from __future__ import unicode_literals", preventing the use of the "\*\*kwargs" construct (and of rsfile) in some cases, with a weird error "*<funcname>() keyword arguments must be strings*".
+Just update your python distribution if this problem occurs.

 .. toctree::
 	:maxdepth: 3